oalles/thingsboard-smartgw/Motivation.md

 As a result of these features, Apache Camel is a natural fit for both an integration layer and a data processing layer.

 In the project, we provide a sample [HL7-Connector](./hl7-connector) that integrates HL7v2 messages into Thingsboard.

+## UPDATE: Video Scenario

+One common concern when considering Apache Camel for integration is the availability of specific clients or connectors.
+Some might wonder if Apache Camel remains a viable choice when their desired [component](https://camel.apache.org/components/4.0.x/index.html) isn't readily available.

+We 'll explore a hypothetical situation: We need to add a video connector to our gateway to connect to a video source, perform person and car detections on each frame, and transmit the results to Thingsboard.
+All be built on top of Apache Camel.

+To achieve this, we create two components:

+· [Video-IO](./camel-video-io) Camel Component: This component facilitates video input and output for Apache Camel.
+· [Video-Connector](./video-connector) for the Gateway: As a Camel route, leveraging AI video detections video analytics with Thingsboard.